OnionIoT/Onion-Docs/Omega2/Projects/audio/bluetooth-audio-streaming.md

 After assembling all the components, turn on the Omega.

-#### 2. Install Software
+#### 3. Install Software

-Connect to the Omega's command line and install the necessary packages by running the commands below:
+[Connect to the Omega's command line](https://docs.onion.io/omega2-docs/connecting-to-the-omega-terminal.html#connecting-to-the-omega-terminal) and install the necessary packages by running the commands below:

 ```
 opkg update